 Sunfiber is appropriate for all ages.
 It can easily be added to juice, milk, smoothie, yogurt or any other non-carbonated food or beverage without altering the taste, aroma or consistency.
 The recommended dosage of one serving (3 – 7 grams) is the same for all ages above 9 months.

 Teach your kids about what a healthy poo looks like.
-Download our kid-friendly poo chart:
+Download our kid-friendly poo chart, or learn more about fiber for kids: